A general model of hierarchical fractal scale-free networks: Results

 A wide choice of generators allows us to prepare a variety of FSFNs.
-Many of indices characterizing structural features of constructed FSFNs are analytically evaluated as shown in the previous section.
+Many indices characterizing structural features of constructed FSFNs are analytically evaluated as shown in the previous section.
 It becomes possible, by employing these FSFNs, to investigate systematically how various phenomena and dynamics occurring on FSFNs are influenced by the characteristics of networks.
 The percolation transition is one of the most fundamental phenomena on complex networks and is deeply related to the robustness of networks to failure of nodes or edges \cite{Cohen00,Callaway00,Cohen01,Cohen10} or the spread of disease \cite{Kiss18,Newman02b,Pastor-Satorras15,Wang17}.
 Although percolation processes in small-world networks have been extensively studied so far, as reviewed by \cite{Li21}, our understanding of the percolation problem for FSFNs is still limited \cite{Rozenfeld07b,Rozenfeld10,Hasegawa10,Hasegawa12,Hasegawa13}.
+For example, the relation between the percolation threshold and a specific structural feature of FSFN, such as clustering property, has not yet been systematically studied.
 In this section, we discuss the percolation transition in FSFNs formed by our model.
 We concentrate here on the bond-percolation process corresponding to edge failure, because the site-percolation problem reflecting node failure is much more complicated.

 We calculate analytically the percolation transition point and some critical exponents for the bond-percolation problem in which edges are randomly removed from an infinite FSFN $\mathcal{G}_{\infty}$ with probability $1-p$.
 For this purpose, it is convenient to define the \textit{renormalized root nodes} (RRNs) of $\mathcal{G}_{\gen}$ as two nodes corresponding to the root nodes of the renormalized network (in the sense of the edge renormalization) of $\mathcal{G}_{\gen}$ by $\mathcal{G}_{\gen-1}$, which takes the same topology as the generator $G$.
 Namely, RRNs of $\mathcal{G}_{\gen}$ are the oldest two nodes in $\mathcal{G}_{\gen}$.
+An example of RRNs is illustrated by red nodes in Fig~\ref{fig2}B or \ref{fig2}C, which will be referred to in the section ``Order parameter exponent".

-\subsection{Critical point}
+\subsubsection{Critical point}

 For an infinitely large FSFN ($\gen\to \infty$), the shortest-path distance between the RRNs diverges.
 Thus, if the RRNs of $\mathcal{G}_{\gen}$ are still connected to each other in a network $\tilde{\mathcal{G}}_{\gen}(p)$ which is formed by removing edges randomly with probability $1-p$ from $\mathcal{G}_{\gen}$, the network $\tilde{\mathcal{G}}_{\gen}(p)$ is considered to be percolated.
 Since the network $\mathcal{G}_{\gen}$ is composed of $\mgen$ pieces of $\mathcal{G}_{\gen-1}$, the probability $R_{\gen}(p)$ of the RRNs of $\mathcal{G}_{\gen}$ being connected to each other in $\tilde{\mathcal{G}}_{\gen}(p)$ is related to the probability $R_{\gen-1}(p)$ of the RRNs of $\mathcal{G}_{\gen-1}$ being connected in $\tilde{\mathcal{G}}_{\gen-1}(p)$ as